- Eligibility for the Student Training Allowance

 How is the Student Training Allowance paid?

-- You will be required to sign-in regularly to receive your Student Training Allowance.
+- You will have to sign-in regularly to receive your Student Training Allowance.

 - The deadline to receive a full payment for the Student Training Allowance is 14 days after the start of classes.

-Do I have to pay back my Student Training Allowance?
+Do you have to pay back your Student Training Allowance?

 The Student Training Allowance is a grant.
-You don’t have to pay it back.
+You do not have to pay it back.
 The only reasons you might have to repay the grant is if you:

 - receive an overpayment;